Locations:

 Advertisement

-Tics are more common in boys and children assigned male at birth and typically start around the age of 5.
+Tics are more common in boys and typically start around the age of 5.

 If you think your child’s excessive blinking is because of a tic, you may jump to the worry that they’re developing Tourette syndrome.
 In reality, though, childhood tics, including blinking tics, are relatively common.
 Most go away on their own by adolescence.